NPT and BSPT Threaded Pipe Fittings

 Appearance

-Straight threaded adapters (also known as o-ring boss fittings and BSPP fittings) seat an O-ring on the shoulder of the male half of the connector against a metal sealing surface on the female port.
-Sealing is achieved and maintained by o-ring compression resulting from the clamping force generated by the tightening action.
+Straight threaded adapters (also known as O-Ring boss fittings and BSPP fittings) seat an O-Ring on the shoulder of the male half of the connector against a metal sealing surface on the female port.
+Sealing is achieved and maintained by O-Ring compression resulting from the clamping force generated by the tightening action.
 The straight threads do not seal; they provide the resistance (holding power) for service pressure.

 Straight thread adapters fall into two general groups: adjustable and non-adjustable.
 Adjustable fittings, such as elbows and tees, allow the user to orient the shape in the direction desired before tightening to assemble.
 A non-adjustable fitting, such as a plug or connector, simply screws into a port and no adjustment is necessary.